 Examples of plastic items to be aware of:

 Also, be aware of tinned foods which are lined with BPA.
 Of course, it may be difficult to cut tinned foods out completely especially if you are eating on a budget.
-The key message here is just to be aware of the dangers and do your best to avoid them – it isn’t about being perfect!
+The key message here is just to be aware,and do your best to avoid plastics – it isn’t about being perfect!

-Some cookware has also been suggested to be extremely toxic, for example, non-stick cookware.
+Some cookware has also been suggested to be unsafe for our health, for example, non-stick cookware.
 The chemical perfluorooctanoic acid (PFOA) is used to make some non-stick cookware.
-When PFOA is heated up, these emit toxic gases that you inhale each time you use your non-stick pot or pan!
+When PFOA is heated up, these emit harmful gases that you inhale each time you use your non-stick pot or pan!
 These items are likely to scratch or chip at some point which can go into your food and increase your risk of poison.
 (Reinagel, 2018)

 It is also important to use natural candles.
-Candle wax and scents added to them are synthetic and the wicks in them uses heavy metals.
-(Thomas, 2013) A healthier alternative to candles are pure beeswax candles that use a cotton wicks.
+Candle wax and scents added to them are synthetic and the wicks in them may use heavy metals.
+(Thomas, 2013) A healthier alternative to candles are pure beeswax candles that use a cotton wick.

 The next thing to be aware of is the furniture we choose.
-I am not for one minute suggesting you go out and buy all new furniture – but it is important to be aware that these toxins are all around us!
+I am not for one minute suggesting you go out and buy all new furniture – but it is important to be aware that chemicals can be found everywhere!
 All furniture comes with a fire retardant as it is illegal to sell furniture without it.
 However, some research names fire retardants as immune and endocrine disrupters (Hood, 2006).
 It is difficult to say a solution for this as they are on all furniture but it may be worth researching some more natural brands for your furniture fabric!

 It has been suggested that our bathroom is actually one of the most toxic places.
-Not only do we tend to use our strongest chemicals in the bathroom, but there are actually toxins in the water.
+Not only do we tend to use our strongest chemicals in the bathroom, but there are chemicals found in the water.

 Electromagnetic fields have been found to disrupt the balance of our body (Duhaini, 2016), yet they are everywhere.
 They are in our phones and computers that we as a society have become so dependent on.
 We need our technology in this day and age for many things so I can’t suggest to cut it out of your life – but you can do some damage limitation.